it-at-m/digiwf-asyncapi-docs/docs/documentation.md

 [Springwolf](https://springwolf.github.io/) is a library that auto-generate documentation of async APIs.
 It currently does not support spring cloud stream apis.
-Therefore, this library provides a custom implementation of a `ChannelsScanner` that auto-generates documentation based on the spring cloud stream consumer and producer properties configured in application.properties.
+Therefore, this library provides custom implementations of `ChannelsScanner`s that auto-generates documentation based on the spring cloud stream consumer and producer properties configured in application.properties.
 It also provides a springwolf configuration class that provides out of the box documentation

 ## Usage

 This library will automatically generate documentations for the channels you configured.
 Therefore, configure spring cloud stream consumer and producer functions as you are used to.
-And annotate the classes which contain the spring cloud function `@bean`s with the `@DocumentAsyncAPI(payload = YourPayloadClass.class)`.
+And annotate the spring cloud function `@bean`s with the `@DocumentAsyncAPI(payload = YourPayloadClass.class)`.
 The annotation `@DocumentAsyncAPI(payload = YourPayloadClass.class)` is used to determine the payload type of the events.
 Additionally, you should add the base package of your application and the version and title of the docs to the application.properties file.
 Therefore, you set the following properties: